backstage/backstage/docs/backend-system/architecture/03-services.md

   id: 'example',
   scope: 'plugin', // can be 'root' or 'plugin'

-  // The defaultFactory is optional to implement but it will be used if no other factory is provided to the backend.
+  // The defaultFactory is optional to implement but it will be used if no
-  // This is allows for the backend to provide a default implementation of the service without having to wire it beforehand.
+  // other factory is provided to the backend.
+This allows for the backend
+  // to provide a default implementation of the service without having to wire
+  // it beforehand.
   defaultFactory: async service =>
     createServiceFactory({
       service,